Enriched biochar reduces severity of root mat by half in AHDB trial

 The commercial stage of the trial took forward Carbon Gold’s enriched biochar, a single-application product, and Koppert’s Vitix which requires monthly applications.
 The results, which were published Friday (17 August), showed enriched biochar applied at propagation alone reduced incidence of root mat by half from 34.8% root mat coverage in the untreated plots to 16.8%.

-Vitix was shown to have inconsistent impact on the severity of root mat and, in one instance, increased incidence of the disease three-fold.
+Vitix was shown to have an inconsistent impact on the severity of the root mat and, in one instance, increased incidence of the disease three-fold.

 James MacPhail, Commercial Director at Carbon Gold, says; “We’re very pleased to have scientific confirmation that our products can reduce the severity of a disease so prevalent that it seems to impact not just conventional tomato growers but all UK and European growers.
 Our enriched biochar products continue to deliver in providing extensive beneficial microbial communities around the roots of plants.
 And the fact that our products are organic means both conventional and organic growers can benefit from them.
 We’re all about increasing productivity across the whole sector, as many growers already know and benefit from.”